zikolach/hackit/README.md

 - forests
 - seas

-PLayers can build on plain ground settlements:
+Each turn pLayers can build on plain ground settlements:
-- villages which brings new resources
+- villages which brings new resources (build cost 5 wood)
-- forts which brings new territory to build
+- TODO: forts which brings new territory to build (build cost 5 stones)
+- or skip turn (TODO)

-Once a time village bring random resource from surrounding tiles: wood (forest), stone (mountain), food (plain or sea)
+Once a time village bring resources from surrounding tiles: wood (forest), stone (mountain), food (sea)

 Each fort consumes food once a time

+Fort open territory to expand (2 hexes each direction).

+TODO: Territory which is under control of 2+ enemy forts cannot bring resources.

+...